 - Recipient of 2017 Edmund Muskie Access to Justice Award

 - Recipient of 1999 ABA Pro Bono Publico Award

 - Recipient of 1994 Maine Bar Foundation Dana Award for Outstanding Service in the Advancement of Legal Services for the Indigent

 - AV® rated by Martindale-Hubbell

 - Recognized in Chambers USA: America's Leading Lawyers for Business under Energy & Natural Resources

-- Listed in The Best Lawyers in America© under Administrative / Regulatory Law, Energy Law, Energy Regulatory Law
+- Listed in The Best Lawyers in America© for Administrative/Regulatory Law, Energy Law, Energy Regulatory Law in Portland, Maine

 To learn more about third-party ratings and rankings, and the selection processes used for inclusion, click here.

 - U.S. District Court for the District of Maine